 Transient fire hazards associated with decommissioning activities should be minimized to the extent possible, and they should be removed promptly upon completion of the activities.
-The following are specifics regarding control of transient combustible materials that should be considered.
+In particular:

-- Transient combustible materials should be limited in quantity to actual need and should be separated from ignition sources.
+- The quantity of transient combustible materials should not exceed actual needs and should be separated from ignition sources.
 Accumulation and storage of combustible wastes should be minimized. - Wood should not be used for permanent applications in plant areas with a potential for a radiological release.
-The use of wood for temporary purposes should be minimized, and if used, the wood should be listed or approved pressure-impregnated fire-retardant lumber. - The use of plastic sheeting should be minimized, and if used, the plastic sheeting should be fire retardant.
-NFPA 701, "Standard Methods of Fire Tests for Flame-Resistant Textiles and Films," provides additional guidance. - Combustible waste materials that are radioactively contaminated or that present a fire risk to radioactive material should be handled, packaged, and stored in a manner that minimizes the threat of fire; such waste materials should be protected by an active fire suppression system. - Oily rags and materials susceptible to spontaneous ignition should be stored in a listed or approved disposal container and should be removed on a daily basis from areas containing radioactive materials or contamination. - Good housekeeping practices should be maintained with particular attention to areas containing radioactive materials or contaminated waste and equipment.
+The use of wood for temporary purposes should be minimized and, if used, the wood should be listed as pressure impregnated fire retardant lumber. - The use of plastic sheeting should be minimized and, if used, the plastic sheeting should be fire retardant.
+NFPA 701, "Standard Methods of Fire Tests for Flame-Resistant Textiles and Films," provides additional guidance. - Combustible waste materials that are radioactively contaminated or that present a fire risk to radioactive material should be handled, packaged, and stored in a manner that minimizes the threat of fire.
+Such waste materials should be protected by an active fire suppression system or fire barriers or by limiting quantities. - Oily rags and materials susceptible to spontaneous ignition should be stored in a listed disposal container and should be removed daily from areas containing radioactive materials or contamination. - Good housekeeping practices should be maintained, with particular attention to areas containing radioactive materials or contaminated waste and equipment.
 Accumulations of combustible material, including waste and debris, should be removed from the work location at the end of each shift.
 Spills of combustible or flammable liquids should be contained and cleaned up immediately, with appropriate consideration for the safety of personnel.
 The cleaning materials and waste should be removed from the area daily and disposed of appropriately.
 General housekeeping practices should be implemented to remove trash and clutter and to maintain clear access and egress routes throughout the plant.